 To make rose infused witch hazel you only need:

 - witch hazel extract

-I buy my witch hazel from Mountain Rose Herbs, but you may be able to find a similar, high quality witch hazel at your local drug store.
-Just read the labels and compare.
+I buy organic witch hazel from Mountain Rose Herbs, but you should be able to find a similar, high quality witch hazel at your local drug store.

 Gather the rose petals, make sure they’re bug free and then stuff them into a jar.
 (Jar size will vary depending on how many petals you can gather.)
 You want to fill the jar rather full, but not packed too tightly.
 (If you don’t have fresh petals, you can use dried.
-You won’t get as stunning of a color, but it will still work!)
+You won’t get as stunning of a color, but it will still have beneficial properties.)

 Okay, so this stuff is pretty, but what can you do with it?
 Here are a few ideas: